The Linux Kernel

 - The system daemon of D-Bus is launched at start up and is primarily used for managing hardware.

-- The session daemon of D-Bus is launched when you log into your desktop and primarily manages your desktop and applications.
+- The session daemon of D-Bus is launched when you log into your desktop and primarily manages your desktop and the applications running on your desktop.

 - Your Graphical Server is the sub-systems that display the graphics on your screen.
-Kwin and Wayland are the more advanced replacement for the X Windows System.
+Wayland is the more advanced replacement for the X Windows System.

 - Tiling window managers are a popular alternative to a full desktop environment.